eyujunior/wnrs/README.md

 - [Honest Dating Expansion Pack PDF](https://dochub.com/roughunderscoreoutlines/r4D6EkZVZZp2mNBVpQXW7O/honest-dating-wnrs-3-pdf?dt=LjiqJAQd6CRamnAoMbew)
 - [Self-reflection Edition PDF](https://dochub.com/roughunderscoreoutlines/8adOrbPVQgljYnBR24Mj7D/self-reflection-wnrs-3-pdf?dt=Z44EAc2EzxcF7YquWmdg)
 - [Breakup Edition PDF](https://docs.google.com/document/d/1-MPhFVRuzj4LZcatqvYJRKnYkIQOwxHr1sYwJ6WYrWM/edit?usp=sharing)
-- H.G. for completing Breakup Edition and providing Self-love Edition, Healing Edition, and the Own It Expansion
+- H.G. for completing the Breakup Edition and providing the Self-love Edition, the Healing Edition, and the Own It Expansion
+- [@cecrandell](https://github.com/cecrandell/) for providing the Voting Edition

 I do not own any of the resources above.
 If you suspect this is copyright infrigment and wish to have this take down, please contact me and I will respond asap.